rssoftwareab/arrigo-support/docs/hardware_recommendations.md

 ### Operating System

-Arrigo is only supported on 64-bit Windows platform.
-For any installation we recommend using Windows Server 2019.
-Windows 10 Pro may be used for engineering, configuration and commissioning but is not recommended for running installations.
+Arrigo is only supported on 64-bit Windows platforms.
+Please refer to [System Requirements](./systemrequirements.md) for the latest list of supported operating systems.
+For any installation we recommend using Windows Server platforms.
+Windows versions such as Windows 11 Pro may be used for engineering, configuration and commissioning but is not recommended for running installations.

-Please refer to [System Requirements](./systemrequirements.md) for a complete list of supported operating systems.

 ### SQL server